IFFR-films in theatres

 An electrifying sketch of society in Curaçao focused on the apparently innocent domino game played by four men every Sunday.
 Until it unexpectedly takes a dramatic turn.
 There are dangerous secrets, women who make radical choices and a boy who sees everything.
 Based on the successful novel Double Play by Frank Martinus Arion.
 Read more here.

-King of the Belgians - from 25 May in theatres
+King of the Belgians - in theatres now

 Widely praised Belgian mockumentary and road movie by IFFR regulars Brosens and Woodworth.
 A Belgian king hears during a state visit to Turkey that Wallonia has become independent.
 What follows is a hilarious journey by the king and his entourage through the Balkans, reflecting all possible (cultural) clichés.
 Read more here.